Mileage: 3.6 miles RT

 Elevation Gain/Highest: 1355/6985ft

-Map: Green Trails Mazama No. 51, my GAIA
+Map: Green Trails Mazama No. 51

 My favorite places to stop post hike with friends are 5 B’s Bakery, Bird’s View Brewing Company, The Mazama Store, Methow Valley Cider House, Glover Street Market, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.